Fort Lauderdale Shooting Prompts Extreme Reaction

 None of these emergency measures would have prevented the shooting which took place in Fort Lauderdale.
 While Santiago claims to have been forced to watch videos issued by DAESH, the information provided suggests that had a psychological disorder, perhaps caused or aggravated by time in a war zone, and this condition triggered his behavior, not any ideology or conspiracy to commit a terror attack via a shooting in Fort Lauderdale.
 There is no reason to believe this shooting would be repeated in the near future, regardless of whether measures are taken or not.

-Banning the carrying of live ammunition is not a problematic proposal, however how much it would do to prevent such an event from happening is questionable.
-Certainly we would not see the shooting happen in an airport, but what would prevented Santiago from going to another gathering spot in Fort Lauderdale and commit similar chaos?
+Banning the carrying of live ammunition is not a problematic proposal.
+However, how much it would do to prevent such an event from happening is questionable.
+Certainly, we would not see the shooting happen in an airport, but what would have prevented Santiago from going to another gathering spot in Fort Lauderdale and commit similar chaos?
 Santiago could have easily walked into any store selling ammunition, picked up a clip, perhaps more than he had with him, and headed to a crowded beach or mall and done exactly the same.

 Yet, such a response would be of minimal inconvenience to passengers.
 If that change took place, it would not be any huge problem.
 The other four suggestions are of a much more of a problematic reaction.